 Princeton, NJ – July 25, 2016 – Princeton lawyer and artist Rhinold Ponder marks his transition from full-time attorney to full-time artist in a special one day art show entitled, “Gotta Believe,” on August 6, 2016 from 12 noon to 6 p.m. at the Arts Council Pop-Up Studio in the Princeton Shopping Center, 301 N. Harrison Street, Princeton.
 A reception begins at 4 p.m.

-For nearly 30 years, Ponder has served as an attorney.
+years, Ponder has served as an attorney.
 While practicing law, according to Ponder, he could “feel the pull of art and the need to live his life more creatively” as his primary career focus.
 Ponder’s artistic journey began as a child in Chicago as a national award winning art student in Chicago before turning his full attention to obtaining advanced degrees in law, journalism and African American Studies, graduating from Princeton, Boston and New York Universities.

 Moved by the recent events around social justice and violence, Ponder felt it now was the time to act.
 He said, “The call from my artistic passion had become so loud and persistent that I could no longer ignore that inner voice encouraging me to get back to writing and painting.
 The voice kept saying “to change the world, change yourself first.”
 I am surrendering to, no, I am believing that inner voice as it tells me create, share and prosper.
 I believe.”